 Approached sensibly, volatility can be tamed, a significant step towards the trust and acceptance necessary for currency to serve its intended purpose.

 The design of a currency requires a broad, interdisciplinary effort.
-While technology provides the tools, the essence resides in solid monetary policy.
+While technology provides the tools, the essence resides in a solid monetary model.

 Saga has assembled a team of world leaders, combining expertise from several fields: Economics, Mathematics, the Humanities and Social Sciences, to establish the new currency.